No Products in the Cart

-LED grow lights utilize LED technology to grow indoor plants, including cannabis and other greenhouse crops.
+LED grow lights utilize LED technology to grow indoor plants and other greenhouse crops.
 LEDs offer many benefits that traditional grow lighting, such as high-pressure sodium, metal halide, and fluorescents, do not provide.

 Generally, 30-50% less wattage is needed depending on the efficiency of the LED grow light.
 More efficient grow lights exude more light while using less watts.
 Remember, that this is actual LED wattage, also known as wall wattage, not the advertised LED wattage that might be found in the title of the LED grow light.
 For example, an advertised '1200W' LED grow light might only draw 500W at the wall.